 Stratifying on colliders can open biasing pathways between variables.

-activates any such pathways given a variable
+activate_collider_paths activates any such pathways given a variable

-or set of variables to adjust for and adds them to the tidy_dagitty
+or set of variables to adjust for and adds them to the tidy_dagitty.

 Arguments